0xLazAI/lazai-web-blogs/blogs/iDAO-intro.md

 ### Incentives are Clear:

-- **Data Anchoring Token (DATs):** Proof you contributed valid data or models.
+- **Data Anchoring Token (DATs):** AI asset token (dataset, model, agent).
+Encodes ownership, usage permissions, and revenue rights.
-- **LazAI utility tokens:** Governance, staking, and access to ecosystem services.
+- **LazAI Utility Tokens:** Network Utility Token, secures consensus and enables restaking.
-- **AI compute credits:** Subsidized resources to build and run intelligent agents.
+- **Computing Power Tokens:** The payment for computing power supports Metis and other tokens.

 Because everything is validated by Quorums and transparently logged on-chain,
 **no single actor can hijack the process**.
 Itâ€™s trustless, auditable, and secure.